JOHN-167/JOHN-167/README.md

 ## Hi there 👋

-🐳 I'm Duy Nguyen, a Financial Economics and Applied Mathematics student minoring in Computer Science at the University of Rochester!
+🐨 I'm Duy Nguyen, a Financial Economics and Applied Mathematics student minoring in Computer Science at the University of Rochester!

-🔭 With experience in NLP, Data Science, and Data Engineering with Python, I'm passionate about creating new changes and discovering new possibilities with Natural Language Processing models and Large Language Models.
+🔭 With experience in Data Analysis with Excel VBA, STATA, SQL (MS Access), R and Object-Oriented Programming with Java, I'm passionate about creating new changes and discovering new possibilities in Finance and Banking.

-🌱 I’m currently seeking internship opportunities to work in Data Science, Data Engineering, and Software Engineering.
+🌱 I’m currently seeking internship opportunities to work in Risk Management, Finance and Data Analysis.

 ### 📚 Projects